Monday, May 31, 2010

 1 pc veal knuckle

-2 litres white chicken stock
+2 litres of white chicken stock

 Garnish: